tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 The method ``EntityInterceptor#accessField()`` can be used to intercept read or write access to a field.
 It is always called when a value is accessed by the entity (typically when ``Entity#get/setValue()`` is called).

-The default inner interceptor simply resolves the :java:extdoc:`Attribute<javax.persistence.metamodel.Attribute>` with the given field name using the :java:ref:`FieldResolver<ch.tocco.nice2.persist.hibernate.interceptor.FieldResolver>`.
+The default inner interceptor simply resolves the field name using the :java:ref:`FieldResolver<ch.tocco.nice2.persist.hibernate.interceptor.FieldResolver>`.
 If write access is requested it additionally checks if the field is not a primary key or other generated field.

 The :java:ref:`SecurityEntityInterceptorContribution<ch.tocco.nice2.persist.security.hibernate.SecurityEntityInterceptorContribution>`
 uses this method to check the read or write permission of the given field.
 If the given field is a localized field, the base field (``label``